Titans068/stringx/README.md

 ```c
 char *replace(char *haystack, char *needle, char *replacement, int max_replacements)
 ```
 Replaces all occurrences of a given needle string in a haystack string with a replacement string.
+The returned string must be freed by the caller.

 ```c
 char *replaceLast(const char *str, const char *target, const char *replacement, int count)
 ```
-Replaces the last occurrence of a specified string in a given string with another string
+Replaces the last occurrence of a specified string in a given string with another string.
+The returned string must be freed by the caller.

 ```c
 char* removeNonAscii(const char* str)
 ```
 Removes all non-ASCII characters from a string and returns a char pointer.
+The returned string must be freed by the caller.

 ```c
 bool startsWith(const char *str, const char *pre, bool $case)